RedWirePlatinumTwo/MiscFiles/MutableComponentChangelog.md

 # 3.1.2
 - Shaved one(1) line of code from the "send successful command message" procedure for versions 1.20.1> by removing redundant final boolean line
+- Revised some of the procedure texts to make the greater/lesser-than signs point *properly* in terms of versions it supports
 # 3.1.1
 - Slight changes to executing command from entity/world position for 1.21.4+ to prevent any unintentional _resultComp overwrites
 # 3.1.0